ahsu1230/ReactShakeShack/resources/guide/06_button_onclick.md

 <button onclick="handleOnClick">Click Here!</button>
 ```

-Somewhere in our javascript, we should've defined a function named `handleOnClick` which will be called whenever a user clicks on this button.
+Somewhere in our javascript, we should've defined a function named `handleOnClick` which will be called whenever a user clicks on this button. *Clarification* In regular html, we use `onclick`.
+In ReactJs, we will use `onClick`.

 ## The React Way